 11:15 am – Collect secondary data: 60 minutes.

-Secondary data is essentially research that other people have already conducted concerning your customer base, and published handy reports for you to use.
+Secondary data is essentially research that other people have already conducted concerning your customer base, and published in handy reports for you to use.
 Focus on finding both qualitative and quantitative conclusions from completed research studies, and keep a running list of where you found what.

 That concludes the first half of Video Planning in a Day — Check out part 2 here!